 Prescriptive grammars offer rules for particular contexts.
 The rules mostly base on examples from language use.

 There is not and there cannot be a grammar rule to tell whether we want to say that we live somewhere, we are living, have lived, or we have been living somewhere.
-We need to take up own resolves, to express own thought.
+Whenever we speak, we take up own resolves, to express own thought.

 All along, we people live ON Earth.
 We usually view lands or seas as extents.
 We give at least psychological borders to areas IN which we are.
 We perceive routes and ways TO places.
 We happen to be AT landmarks and places.

 Such are human natural variables for space, in English.
-If we employ these variables to make grammatical forms, the variables become generative in our use.
+If we employ these variables for verbs, the variables become generative in our use.
 Feel welcome to read: